dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 Formulate a Problem
 ===================

-There are different ways and considerations to expressing your problem mathematically for solution by a D-Wave system or locally on your CPU/GPU; that is, mapping from your problem space (chains of amino acids and 3D structures of folded proteins or the streets and cars in Beijing) to a representative objective function.
-Here we provide an intuitive explanation; see the :ref:`gs` examples and system documentation for further description.
+There are different ways of mapping between any problem space (chains of amino acids forming 3D structures of folded proteins, traffic in the streets of Beijing, circuits of binary gates) and a BQM to be solved by sampling with a D-Wave system or locally on your CPU/GPU.
+Here we provide an intuitive example.

 Consider the problem of determining outputs of a Boolean logic circuit.
-The circuit might be expressed in terms of input and output Voltages through equations at the level of electronic components (resistors, transistors, etc), through logic symbolism, as an aggregated truth table, and many other ways.
-But when using a :term:`sampler` such as a D-Wave system, we express it in a binary formulation that has low energy values for valid circuit configurations.
+In problem space the circuit might be described with input and output Voltages, equations of its electronic components (resistors, transistors, etc), logic symbols, multiple or an aggregated truth table, and so on.
+You can mathematically formulate a BQM---in different ways too, for example a BQM for each gate or one BQM for all the circuit's gates---or use Ocean's formulations of binary gates directly in your code.

-For example, any NOT gates (symbolically represented as :math:`z \Leftrightarrow \neg x`) in the circuit might be represented by a binary equation
+For example, as shown in :ref:`not`, a NOT gate represented symbolically as :math:`x_2 \Leftrightarrow \neg x_1` in problem space might be formulated mathematically as the following QUBO:

 .. math::

-    E(x, z) = 2xz-x-z+1,
+    E(a_i, b_{i,j}; x_i) = -x_1 -x_2  + 2x_1x_2

-which has low energy for valid states and high energy for invalid states:
+The following table shows that this QUBO has low energy for valid states of the NOT gate and high energy for invalid states.

-.. table:: Energy for a Boolean NOT Operation.
+.. table:: Energy for a Boolean NOT Operation Formulated as a QUBO.
    :name: BooleanNOTAsPenalty

    ===========  ============  ===============  ============
-   **x**        **z**         **Energy**       **Valid?**
+   :math:`x_1`  :math:`x_2`   **Energy**       **Valid?**
    ===========  ============  ===============  ============
    :math:`0`    :math:`1`     :math:`0`        Yes
    :math:`1`    :math:`0`     :math:`0`        Yes